Brazil's Bolsonaro wants borders reopened, says worth risk

 Medical experts say the outbreak of the coronavirus is still far from its peak in Brazil as cases and deaths, already the highest in Latin America, continue to rise sharply.
 Brazil has 33,682 confirmed cases, with some 200 fatalities per day in the last four consecutive days, bringing the death toll to 2,141 as of Friday, according to Health Ministry data.

 Sao Paulo Governor Joao Doria, who has clashed with Bolsonaro over lockdown measures, on Friday extended the social isolation order in the state through May 10.
-Sao Paulo is Brazil's most populous state and has been hardest hit by the virus.
-But there have been signs in recent weeks that lockdowns could be getting laxer, with a Sao Paulo government analysis of mobile phone data finding that as of Thursday only 49% of people were in social isolation.
+But there have been signs in recent weeks that lockdowns could be getting more lax, with a Sao Paulo government analysis of mobile phone data finding that as of Thursday only 49% of people were in social isolation.

-Incoming Health Minister Teich said at his inauguration that the outbreak could be further complicated in coming months when the dengue and influenza season hits the country.
-Teich has previously written articles defending broad social isolation measures to combat the outbreak.
-But since his appointment was announced on Thursday, he has emphasized that he is aligned with Bolsonaro and seeks to strike a balance between the economy and health.
+Incoming Health Minister Teich said that the outbreak could be complicated in coming months when the dengue and influenza season hits.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)